atlassubbed/atlas-query-stream/docs/stream.md

 `QueryStream` is a stream, not a DOM generator -- nonetheless, it lets you crawl a DOM.
 Each query paints out a very particular path in the DOM defined by you (usually a subtree of the entire DOM).
 For all intents and purposes, this path of the DOM exists in the closures defined by the query.

 In our case, there's no reason to parse the file after we've fully parsed the very first `ul` in the file, since all the information we care about is inside the first `ul`.
-Similarly, if we aren't interested in `pageNames`, there's no reason to fully parse the first `ul` if we've already found the first `a` tag inside the `ul`.
+Similarly, if we aren't interested in `getPageNames`, there's no reason to fully parse the first `ul` if we've already found the first `a` tag inside the `ul`.

 The query stream only *unpipes* itself from its sources when it's done establishing the outcome of every query it was given.
 Node.js automatically shuts down a source when there are no remaining data listeners.